• Skip to primary navigation

 Recipe Tips

-• Raw sugar - I recommend sprinkling raw sugar over the almonds before baking.
-This gives them a lovely crunchy caramelised sweet taste.
-If you don't have raw sugar, you can use granulated sugar.
+• Sprinkle raw sugar over the top - I recommend sprinkling raw sugar over the almonds before baking.
+This gives them a lovely crunchy, caramelised, sweet and nutty texture and taste.
+If you don't have raw sugar, you can use granulated sugar or caster sugar instead.
+For a low sugar option, omit the extra sugar for sprinkling.

-• The sliced apple keeps this cake deliciously moist and it will remain so for up to 3 days.
+• Storing - the sliced apple keeps this cake deliciously moist, and it will remain so for up to 3 days when stored in an airtight container at room temperature.
+Avoid storing the cake in the fridge as it may dry out.

-A slice of butter cake on a cake stand, with layers of apple and topped with almonds.
+A forkful of soft butter cake with apples and almonds.

-If you've got lots of apples in your fruit bowl, then be sure to check out these simple recipes using apples too - from apple pie to apple and sour cream slice, apple and oat muffins to apple crumble... and more!
+If you've got loads of apples in your fruit bowl, then be sure to check out these simple and delicious apple recipes - from apple pie to apple and sour cream slice, apple muffins to apple crumble... and many more!

 Easy Apple Cake